You are more than your role or your job description! Here is why:

 The key distinction between Big and small ‘r’ roles is that the former are static and the latter are dynamic.
 Those one is adaptive and agile, while the other is not.

-Small ‘r’ – roles that are dynamic and adapt or evolving – enable greater speed, agility and innovation.
-It is also to foster bottom-up ownership, as well as collaboration across silos.
+Small ‘r’ Small ‘r’ – roles that are dynamic and adapt or evolving – enable greater speed, agility and innovation.
+They also foster bottom-up ownership, as well as collaboration across silos.
 Thus, while big ‘R’ is in the control of the boss, small ‘r’ is in the control of teams – they are empowered to find the best way of working together.

 Small ‘r’ promises 3 or more times more benefits than big ‘R’.
 That is to say clarifying and adapting roles is a lot more powerful than an organizational re-shuffle.
 Moreover, unlike big ‘R’ it is fast and entails little if any risk.